 Informed by the Food Safety Modernization Act (FSMA), manufacturers are required to implement processes that actively reduce the risk of foodborne illness, both from known pathogens and unknown agents.
 These processes are critical to track the type and nature of these illnesses and mitigating their impact — according to the CDC, 48 million Americans fall ill with food-related sickness each year.
 Of those, more than 100,000 are hospitalized and on average 3,000 will die.

-To help standardize the creation and implementation of food safety processes, U.S. Food and Drug Administration (FDA) has created two best practice guidelines: GMP and HACCP.
-Here’s a look at what they are, where they apply, and how your business can make the best use of these essential safety ingredients.
+To help standardize the creation and implementation of food safety processes, U.S. Food and Drug Administration (FDA) has created a best practice guideline: GMP.
+Here’s a look at what it is, where GMP applies, and how your business can make the best use of this essential safety ingredient.

 What are Good Manufacturing Practices (GMP)?

 According to the FDA, “GMPs describe the methods, equipment, facilities, and controls for producing processed food.”
 Good manufacturing processes were developed as a way to standardize frameworks around facilities management, food processing, and packaging operations to help reduce the risk of foodborne illness in the supply chain and provide clear directives to food processors and manufacturers.

 Key components of GMPs include adequate maintenance of facilities and buildings, the design and maintenance of equipment, record keeping, the development of reliable sanitization processes and controls, and the establishment of defect action levels (DLAs) that may prompt responses from the FDA.

 Worth noting?
 Some GMPs are general, while others are more specific.
 For example, plumbing must be of “adequate size and design” to support facility operations, but companies are obligated to install self-closing doors for all toilet facilities.